ColumPaget/barmaid.lua/README.md

 The `-sock` option specifies a path to a unix socket that other programs can connect to and send name-value pairs that can then be used in the format string, using the same message format format as for -kvfile.

-Both `-kvfile` and `-sock` support specail name-value pairs whose name begins with '@'.
+Both `-kvfile` and `-sock` support special name-value pairs whose name begins with '@'.
 These are treated as counters, so that instead of storing the sent value, the counter increments.
 If a blank string is sent as the value, the counter will reset to zero.

 Finally the `format string` is the string to display.
 Values within `$()` will be substituted by the program with the appropriate data, like this: